top of page

 Screen Shot 2023-01-26 at 1.40.37 PM.png

 Some are born into a family of writers while others become writers because of the family they are born into.
-I fall into the latter category.
-As a child raised in a large Italian family in New Jersey, I often escaped to my bedroom with a book.
-This strategy still works when I need a quiet place to read or write at my home in Fairfield County, Conn., where I live with my husband, our two children, and dog.
+Michele falls into the latter category.
+As a child raised in a large Italian family in New Jersey, Michele often escaped to her bedroom with a book.
+This strategy still works when she needs a quiet place to read or write at her home in Fairfield County, Conn., where she lives with her husband, their two children, and dog.

-After graduating from Boston College, I spent a year in Los Angeles working as a full-time volunteer in a homeless shelter.
-Next, I took a job in New York coordinating volunteers for the American Red Cross.
-I decided to become a journalist after I spent a month in Puerto Rico and St. Croix doing PR for Hurricane Hugo disaster relief efforts.
+After graduating from Boston College, Michele spent a year in Los Angeles working as a full-time volunteer in a homeless shelter.
+Next, she took a job in New York coordinating volunteers for the American Red Cross.
+Michele decided to become a journalist after she spent a month in Puerto Rico and St. Croix doing PR for Hurricane Hugo disaster relief efforts.

-After earning a Master’s degree from the Columbia University Graduate School of Journalism, I took a job working as an assistant editor at American Health magazine (a Reader’s Digest publication).
-I started my career as a freelancer when I moved to Washington, D.C. a few years later.
-I loved researching story ideas, delving into new topics, and interviewing experts — everyone from Dr. Ruth to legendary Manhattan District Attorney Robert Morgenthau — because I learned so much and met so many fascinating people.
-More than 25 years later, I’m still at it, although I worked as an adjunct professor of journalism at Quinnipiac University for several years.
-I also run a company called A Bloc of Writers, which offers writing, editing, and tutoring services (our mainstay is college application essay tutoring).
-In 2015 I took over as president of the Connecticut Press Club, a statewide organization comprised of media professionals.
+After earning a Master’s degree from the Columbia University Graduate School of Journalism, Michele took a job working as an assistant editor at American Health magazine (a Reader’s Digest publication).
+She started her career as a freelancer when she moved to Washington, D.C. a few years later.
+Michele loved researching story ideas, delving into new topics, and interviewing experts — everyone from Dr. Ruth to legendary Manhattan District Attorney Robert Morgenthau — because she learned so much and met so many fascinating people.
+More than 25 years later, Michele's still at it, although she worked as an adjunct professor of journalism at Quinnipiac University for several years.
+Michele also runs a company called A Bloc of Writers, which offers writing, editing, and tutoring services (their mainstay is college application essay tutoring).
+In 2015, Michele took over as president of the Connecticut Press Club, a statewide organization comprised of media professionals.

 bottom of page